rhcu/logs_analysis_udacity/README.md

 1. Extracts the date from timestamp and calculates the number of errors and total number of requests
 ```
 CREATE VIEW error_analysis AS
-SELECT log.time::timestamp::date AS date, count(CASE WHEN log.status = '404 NOT FOUND' then 'error' end) AS errors,
+SELECT log.time::timestamp::date AS date,
+COUNT(CASE WHEN log.status = '404 NOT FOUND' THEN 'error' END) AS errors,
 COUNT(*) AS requests
 FROM log
 GROUP BY date;